telerik/winforms-docs/propertygrid/editors/customizing-editor-behavior.md

 slug: winforms/propertygrid/editors/customizing-editor-behavior
 tags: customizing,editor,behavior
 published: True
-position: 3
+position: 4
 ---

 # Customizing editor behavior

-##

 The appearance and behavior of property grid editors can be changed programmatically.
 This can be done in the __EditorInitialized__ event. __EditorInitialized__ is fired when the editor is created and initialized with a predefined set of properties.

 The following sample demonstrates how to change the default font of __PropertyGridTextBoxEditor__:

-        #_[C#] Customize editor_
+#### Customize editor

 {{source=..\SamplesCS\PropertyGrid\Editors\PropertyGridCustomizingEditorBehavior.cs region=CustomizeEditor}}
 {{source=..\SamplesVB\PropertyGrid\Editors\PropertyGridCustomizingEditorBehavior.vb region=CustomizeEditor}}